 The following represents my recommendations to heal depression and banish it from your life for good.
 Finding your life’s purpose doesn’t hurt, but short of that, there are many things you can do to treat depression without medication.
 It’s a longer road, but the work is well worth it.

 - Myers Detox Protocol.
-A Myers Detox Protocol program will build a solid foundation of physical and mental health.
+Myers Detox Protocol will build a solid foundation of physical and mental health.
 The body is nourished with proper diet, custom supplementation, lifestyle modifications and detoxification – all important factors that must be addressed to relieve depression.
 Symptomatic vitamin or herb therapies or antidepressants may work for a time, but do not rebuild the body chemistry or detox the body, which I think is essential in overcoming depression.
 Targeted mineral and vitamin supplementation, custom to your body chemistry, is far superior to taking random vitamin, mineral or products to remove toxic metals.
 Correcting body chemistry by correcting mineral levels and ratios of calcium magnesium, sodium and potassium, etc, is an important factor in correcting any depression.
 This is done systematically with a Myers Detox Protocol program.

 - Acupuncture.
 This modality has proven itself to be very useful in treating several mood disorders, including depression.